cstubben/pmcXML/README.md

 	collapse2(t2, TRUE)[1:3]
         searchP(x, "BPS[SL]")

 The `pmcSupp` function parses the list of supplementary files and file names into a data.frame.
-Currently, most supplementary files may be downloaded using the 'getSupp` function (optionally, the PMC ftp site includes XML versions and all supplementary files and creating a pmcFTP function that automatically gets both files is on the to do list).
+Currently, most supplementary files may be loaded directly into R using the 'getSupp` function (optionally, the PMC ftp site includes XML versions and all supplementary files and creating a `pmcFTP` function that automatically gets both files is on the to do list).
 The `getSupp` read files in a variety of formats including Excel, Word, HTML, PDF, text (and compressed files are automatically unzipped using the unix `unzip` command).
 Excel files are read using the `read.xls` function in the gdata package.
 We added some extra code to the perl function xls2csv.pl within the package to add carets before superscripts (again, in many cases numeric footnotes are associated with numeric values or character footnotes are added to ends of locus tags which may be a valid suffix).
 The entire file is read into a data.frame and reformatted by moving captions and footnotes into attributes and updating column types.
 Microsoft Word documents are converted to html files using the Universal Office Converter unoconv and then tables within the html files are read using `readHTMLtable`.
 The tables within HTML files are also loaded using `readHTMLtable`.
 PDF files are converted to text using the unix script `pdftotext` and the resulting file is read into R using `readLines`.
 Most of these files require some manual post-processing (for example, fixing the multi-line header missed by read.xls below).

 	y <- pmcSupp(doc)